shiyouganai/shiyouganai.github.io/index.md

   This is where I sometimes stream my FFXIV gameplay.

 * [Mascot](/assets/chloe_main_reference_2200x1600.png)
-  My mascot character's name is Chloe, and here is her reference sheet!
-She represents me as an avatar on my social media accounts, as well as in VRChat.
+  This website's mascot character is named Chloe, and here is her reference sheet!
+She also represents me as an avatar on some of my social media accounts, and sometimes in VRChat.

 * [FFXIV Character Profile](https://na.finalfantasyxiv.com/lodestone/character/10232780/)
   [FFLogs Profile](https://www.fflogs.com/character/na/cactuar/priere%20d'enpa)